 Report units of service accurately.
 Review HCPCS/CPT® coding descriptions and report units in accordance with the code's defined unit of service.
-Keywords and phrases located in AMA CPT/HCPC® code descriptions that impact units billed include, but are not limited to, per date of service, each, unilateral, bilateral, up to 1 hour, and each 15 mins.
+Keywords and phrases located in AMA CPT/HCPC® code descriptions that impact units billed include but are not limited to, per date of service, each, unilateral, bilateral, up to 1 hour, and every 15 mins.

-- 2. Reports: - a.
-Operative. - b.
+2. Reports:

+Operative

+The report must include Patient Identifiers (name, date of birth).
 Coding should be supported by the details, descriptions, measurements, approach, location, counts, etc., as indicated in the body of the operative report.
 The body of the operative report must provide a complete narrative of the procedure(s) performed.
-The information documented under the title or header sections of the operative report or procedure note may not be used to support code selection. - c.
-Lab/pathology. - d.
+The information documented under the title or header sections of the operative report or procedure note may not be used to support code selection.

+Lab/pathology

 The report must include Patient Identifiers (name, date of birth); name and address of lab; specimen source when applicable; collection or biopsy date; processing date; test(s) performed; and results.
+Pathology reports should also include the following details as applicable: gross description (color, weight, size), microscopic description, type of tumor, grade, tumor size (measured in centimeters), margins, and name of the pathologist.

+Medication Administration Record (IV infusions/pushes)

+The report must include Patient Identifiers (name, date of birth), the name of the drug and National Drug Code (NDC) if unlisted, dosage, route of administration, infusion start and stop times, and wastage when applicable.

+3. Time-based services:

-Pathology reports should also include the following detail as applicable: gross description (color, weight, size), microscopic description, type of tumor, grade, tumor size (measured in centimeters), margins, and name of the pathologist. - e.
-Medical administration (infusions). - f.
-This report must include name of the drug and National Drug Code (NDC) if unlisted, dosage, route of administration, infusion start and stop times, and wastage when applicable. - 3.
-Time-based services. - a.
-The time must be separately documented if more than one procedure code is reported for the same date of service, for each specific procedure or time-based service.
-The record should clearly demonstrate what portion of the total visit was spent performing each of the billed services. - b.
-Time may be used to bill office or outpatient evaluation and management (E/M) services. - c.
-Dates of service before 2021: - d.
-Face-to-face time in the office or other outpatient setting with the patient. - e.
-Only applicable as a key component for code selection when counseling and/or coordination of care is documented as more than 50% of the visit. - f.
-Dates of service 2021 and forward: - g.
-Documentation should indicate the total time spent by physician/qualified health care professionals on the date of service for the following activities: - h.
-Preparing to see the patient (e.g., review of tests).
+- The time must be separately documented if more than one procedure code is reported for the same date of service, for each specific procedure or time-based service.
+The record should clearly demonstrate what portion of the total visit was spent performing each of the billed services. (e.g., IV infusion, therapy activities) - Evaluation and Management (E/M) services.

+Dates of service before 2021

+- Face-to-face time in the office or other outpatient setting with the patient. - Only applicable as a key component for code selection when counseling and/or coordination of care is documented as more than 50% of the visit.

+Dates of service 2021 and forward

+- Documentation should indicate the total time spent by physician/qualified health care professionals on the date of service for the following activities: - Preparing to see the patient (not separately reported in other coding).

-- i.
-Obtaining and/or reviewing the separately obtained history. - j.
-Performing a medically appropriate examination and/or evaluation. - k.
-Counseling and educating the patient/family/caregiver. - I. Ordering medications, tests, or procedures. - m.
-Referring and communicating with other health care professionals (when not separately reported). - n.
-Documenting clinical information in the electronic or other health records only on the date of the visit. - o.
-Independently interpreting results (not separately reported) and communicating results to the patient/family/caregiver. - p.
-Care coordination (not separately reported). - q.
+- Obtaining and/or reviewing the separately obtained history. - Performing a medically appropriate examination and/or evaluation. - Counseling and educating the patient/family/caregiver. - Ordering medications, tests, or procedures. - Referring and communicating with other health care professionals (when not separately reported). - Documenting clinical information in electronic or other health records only on the date of the visit. - Independently interpreting results (not separately reported) and communicating results to the patient/family/caregiver. - Care coordination (not separately reported).

 The medical record must include a clear time qualification statement with sufficient information to support the amount of time reported.
-The statement should be unique to the patient and not a copy and paste statement with general terms.
-An adequate time qualification statement would include description of the activities performed on the date of the encounter.
-Total time alone does not support time-based billing. - 4.
-Itemizations:
+The statement should be unique to the patient and not a copy-and-paste statement with general terms.
+An adequate time qualification statement would include a description of the activities performed on the date of the encounter.
+Total time alone does not support time-based billing.
+Additional information and guidelines around time-based billing are located in Payment Reimbursement Policy 18-Evaluation and Management Services.

+4. Itemizations: